 - The ASOYUPGUZ cooperative in the municipality of Puerto Guzmán, Putumayo was strengthened by making improvements to the technology being utilized in the production of cassava.

-- The legal constitution of the Agroecoturistic Cooperative of the Río Anchicayá basin (CORTUCAN) was supported.
-CORTUCAN is made up of PNIS families from the La Cascada municipality of Dagua.
+- The legal constitution of the Agroecoturistic Cooperative of the Río Anchicayá basin (CORTUCÁN) was supported.
+CORTUCÁN is made up of families registered in the National Comprehensive Program for the Substitution of Illicit Crops (PNIS), from the La Cascada municipality of Dagua.
 These familes live in the Farallones National Park and seek to boost eco-tourism in the area.

 - The pre-cooperative, COOPNIS, was created, bringing together all the cooperatives of marketers in the municipalities of Dagua, El Dovio, Bolívar and Miranda, which became partners of the Contingency Plan.
 The establishment of COOPNIS will make it possible, for members to bring their products to scale from regional markets to more developed, centralized markets.

 This cross-cutting line of action allowed for parent beneficiaries of the Contigency Plan to leave their children under the care of properly trained people, allowing them to participate in training and community work sessions.

 The achievements and impact of the Contingency Plan To Support Ex-Coca Grower Families will continue to be crucial as the next phases of the PNIS program are being implemented.